workco/code-assessment-ios/TASKS.md

 # 6. Create Your Own!

 Define and complete your own task 💪.
-Use this opportunity to show us how you like to set up your React projects and/or demonstrate more of your skills.
+Use this opportunity to show us your expertise in areas not otherwise covered by this assessment :)